 The history of our church, and Unitarianism and Universalism in Melrose, stretches back to the 1800’s.

-Around 1852, the Universalist Parish constructed a church at the corner of Essex and Willow streets in Melrose, on land bought for the congregation by its first minister, J.W.
+Around 1852, the Universalist Parish constructed a church in Melrose, on land bought for the congregation by its first minister, J.W.
 Talbot.
-The Universalist Parish continued to use this parcel until 1975, when they merged with the Unitarian Congregation of Melrose.
+The Universalist Parish continued to use this parcel until 1974, when they merged with the Unitarian Congregation of Melrose.
 This building now houses condominiums. (photo from Zillow)

-During the ministry of the Reverend Harold Shelley, (1954-1957) the minister’s study, the church office, and a large classroom on the basement level were added to the structure.
-In 1966, another addition was created, which houses expanded office space, classrooms and a library in the upper level, multiple classrooms in the lower level, and a large attic storage area.
+In the mid-1950’s, the minister’s study, the church office, and a large classroom on the basement level were added to the structure.
+In the mid-1960’s, another addition was created, and included expanded office space, multiple classrooms, a library, and a large attic storage area.

 On the occasion of the 125th anniversary of the original Universalist Parish, which was celebrated just before the merger, the Reverend David B. Loomis reflected on the history of that church and expressed a sentiment which is still true in our congregation today: “We are a church, not of wood and brick, a church not built by hands, but with a loyal, sacrificing spirit of love and friendship and memories of staunch supporters.”

 In 2001, MUUC became a UUA-Certified Welcoming Congregation.
 In 2014, we became a UUA-Certified Green Sanctuary.
 Both of these certifications solidify our commitment to the social justice that happens both inside and outside of our sacred church home, and in our lives.